 Cardholders pay a respectable annual fee of $595 and receive $300 in annual travel credits as well as complimentary airport lounge access.
 Visa Infinite benefits are also available and include hotel and car rental privileges your average cardholder can’t possibly hope to get.

 The Chase Sapphire Reserve Card is one of the best-known cards on our list.
 Much of the exclusivity of the Sapphire Reserve Card comes from the high fees necessary to become a card-holder.
-The card has an annual fee of $450, plus you’ll pay an extra $75 for each additional authorized card user.
+The card has an annual fee of $450.
 And you must have an excellent credit score to be accepted.

 Once you are a cardholder, the benefits are significant — and again, primarily related to travel and lodging.
-In addition to an annual $300 travel credit and triple points on travel and dining purchases, those with a Sapphire Reserve Card in their wallet get access to over 1,000 airport lounges worldwide when they enroll in the Priority Pass Select program.
+In addition to an annual $300 travel credit and triple points on travel (after using full travel credit) and dining purchases, those with a Sapphire Reserve Card in their wallet get access to over 1,200 airport lounges worldwide when they enroll in the Priority Pass Select program.
 Cardholders also get special travel assistance from a dedicated Chase Travel Team and can take advantage of the Visa Infinite Concierge.

 7. The Delta Reserve Card from American Express